KevinOConnor/nema14tle/docs/magnet.md

 * It may be preferable to place a small nylon spacer between magnet and stepper motor shaft before gluing.
 (So as to reduce magnet losses from the magnet through the shaft.)

+* This experimental pcb requires several wires to be routed between stepper and micro-controller.
+Building and routing the resulting wire harness was cumbersome.
+If doing again, I would try to build a pcb with a micro-controller on it to simplify wiring.